 We present these two essays in a humble effort to contribute to ongoing debates around feminist struggle, violence, and self-defense.
 The first, titled “Justice is a Woman with a Sword,” is a classic of the 2nd Wave.
 This essay sought to question the (then) assumed pacifism of “women,” as connected to certain notions of femininity, and the often unexamined adoption of such a stance by the growing feminist movement of the 60’s and 70’s.
 The idea that women could take “justice” into their own hands, to directly defend themselves from an epidemic of patriarchal violence and sexual assault, was an extremely radical idea for many at the time.
 The growth of a vast array of women’s martial arts schools and organizations, not to mention the spread of women’s shelters and crisis centers, directly owes its existence to this radical realization that women did not need to rely on men’s institutions (police, the State, the Church, etc.) to protect themselves.

-A collection of writings on women’s and queer violence, self-defense, and revenge.
+A collection of writings on gender, violence, self-defense, and revenge.

 Sweet Tea reframes the age-old gun debate in this country, exposing the inherently political/corrupt nature of the two traditional sides of the argument, and goes on to explain the benefits of gun ownership, particularly for oppressed groups, the radical Left, and anarchists.